Scholarships and financial aid

 Students wishing to pursue study abroad opportunities may apply for grants to support participation in study/internship programs outside the U.S.

 Preference is given to programs sponsored by WSU, programs affiliated with WSU and those that grant academic credit.
-In most cases, awards range from $250 to $1500, depending on the length of program and quality of the application.
-Visit the Office of Study Abroad and Global Programs in Manoogian Hall for details.
+In most cases, awards range from $250 to $1500, depending on the program length and application quality.
+Visit the Office of Study Abroad and Global Programs for details.

 Asmaa Jamil Endowed Scholarship